What is the Early Years Foundation Stage?

 This enables us to build up a record of each child’s learning and achievements during their time with us.
 We use the Tapestry system, which is hosted on secure, dedicated servers based in the UK.
 You will have password protected access to your child’s online Learning Journey and we encourage you to contribute to it by uploading photos, videos and comments of their learning development and experiences at home.
 You are also able to comment on observations made by Sunflower’s staff.

 Once you have signed and returned your permission slip and consent form your child’s learning journal will be set up as well as your parent accounts.
-You will be emailed, using the email addresses provided, with a link to the Tapestry log on page, your username (which is your email address) and your password.
-We strongly recommend that you change your password on your first visit.
+You will be emailed, using the email addresses provided, with a link to the Tapestrey link to set up a password to then enable you to log on.